Episode 09: The Unity Candle

 Create a board with three pieces of rope or chord.
 You and your partner will braid the cord together and fasten it.
 This is a common Christian ceremony

 - View our tutorial for a DIY Unity Ceremony Board

 Create a Unity Ceremony to Represent You

-Wedding rituals, ceremony, and symbolism is often used to honor your heritage, but you can truly make your own mark with this aspect of your big day.
-Feel free to mix things up, create a keepsake to remind you of your wedding, or even to generate your own new tradition.
+Wedding rituals, ceremonies, and symbolism are often used to honor your heritage, but you can truly make your own mark with this aspect of your big day.
+Feel free to mix things up, create a keepsake to remind you of your wedding, or even generate your own new tradition.
 Best of all, it’s easier than you think and doesn’t have to be religious or cultural!